 You can sign yourself up for Asana or you can accept an invitation to join.
 Creating an Asana account is free.

 We’ll ask for your name and email address.
+You can add other email addresses to your account later.
 Use your work email if you want to belong to your company’s OrganizationOrganization Organizations connect everyone in a company using Asana based on a shared email domain.
 Read more .
-You can add other email addresses to your account later.
+If you are signing up with your work email and there is an existing Organization set up under this corporate domain, you can then request to join the teams within this Organization.

 You do not need to maintain multiple accounts.
 You can join, create, or leave any number of Organizations or Workspaces from a single account, as illustrated below.